What are Voice Searches and How it Helps You Browse the Web

 Hey Google!
 Are You Always Listening?

-Google Assistant is always listening, just like Siri, Alexa, and Cortana.
+Google Assistant always listens, just like Siri, Alexa, and Cortana.
 The automatic speech recognition functionality requires the smart assistant to be always waiting for the trigger words so it can respond.
 However, the recording only starts after the trigger.

 There is, of course, a conspiracy theory implying that Google, Facebook, and such are always listening and pushing ads when you mention certain products.
 But in reality, these platforms do not offer targeting options that allow you to do that.
 At least not yet.

-When you see an ad that is somewhat similar to what you were just talking about, you most likely fit the profile of an advertiser’s contextual or behavioral targeting
+When you see an ad somewhat similar to what you were just talking about, you most likely fit the profile of an advertiser’s contextual or behavioral targeting.

 Targeting Voice Searches with Your Search Ads

-So, if you’re looking forward to targeting voice searches with your ads, you can go ahead and target questions and other long-tail keywords corresponding to natural language in your search ads campaign.
+So, if you’re looking forward to targeting voice searches with your ads, you can target questions and other long-tail keywords corresponding to natural language in your search ads campaign.
 But first, consider that the assistant does not include ads in its responses.

 Companies such as Burger King, Spotify, and Pandora have been testing voice-enabled ads since 2019.
 The feature is available for all users and can significantly help many listeners.

-• The voice search is still based on keywords.
-After you say the trigger phrase, the ASR will record the key phrase, and then the assistant will return the best answer according to your language, keywords, and context of the sentence, eventually reading it out loud through TTS.
+However, the silver lining is that voice search is still based on keywords, returning the best answer according to your language, keywords, and context of the sentence, eventually reading it out loud through TTS.

-• You can appear in voice searches if you enhance your web presence by implementing markup structured data or easy-to-use templates.
-Also, structure your content to respond to questions and optimize your “Google My Business” and “Bing Places for Business” listings.
+You can also appear in voice searches if you enhance your web presence by implementing markup structured data or easy-to-use templates.
+Thus, structure your content to respond to questions and optimize your “Google My Business” and “Bing Places for Business” listings.

-• Although the digital assistants will not return answers based on ads, and there is no targeting method to go specifically for voice searches, you are still free to target natural language keywords to appear in SERP.
+Although digital assistants will not return answers based on ads, and there is no targeting method specifically for voice searches, you are still free to target natural language keywords to appear in SERPs.